hackersifu/machine-learning-notes/README.md

 What is `torch.clamp`?
 Describe what squeeze and unsqueeze are in machine learning.
 Describe how to use `import matplotlib.pyplot as plt` properly in machine learning.
+### Tool Questions
+What is this: `from alibi.explainers import AnchorText` What is this: `from alibi.utils import spacy_model` How do I use `import zipfile` in Python?

 # Need to learn
 Dataset